Njugen/TabSera/README.md

 - (Undo close)
 - Close duplicate pages

-## Uninstallation
+### Uninstallation
 - Feedback form

-# Upcoming features in extension quick popup
-- Coming soon

-# Copyright
+# Copyright and other legal notices
-The code and related graphical files (except Google Icons and external libraries) was created by me (Thai Nguyen).
-You may clone this repository and play around with the code if you like.
-You may also download the extension and use it in your browser if you wish (both for private and professional use), as long as you fulfill the following conditions:

-- You may not take credit for the project, the code or the application built from it
-- You may not redistribute the code as is, nor are you permitted to redistribute modified versions of the code.
-You may not redistribute the app built from the code either.
-- You may not use the code nor the app as part of any commercial products or brands

-More coming later...
+TabSera was created by me (Thai Nguyen) and is a properietary web browser plugin.
+This plugin and the code behind it may not be used as part of any commercial brands or products, and should under no circumstances be re-distributed (this applies to original and modified versions) nor monetized without my permission.

+This plugin may be used for free in both private and professional environments.
+As this plugin is primarily a hobby project, I am not obliged to provide any support - neither to professional nor private users.
+Although the plugin contains a handful of automated tests and has been manually tested by myself, I will not take responsibility for any damages this plugin might cause.